-The Daughters of Hawai‘i was founded in 1903 by seven women who were daughters of American Protestant missionaries.
+The Daughters of Hawai‘i was founded in 1903 by seven progressive women ahead of their time.
 Born in Hawai‘i, they were citizens of the Hawaiian Kingdom before annexation, and foresaw the inevitable loss of much of the Hawaiian culture.
 They founded the society “to perpetuate the memory and spirit of old Hawai‘i and of historic facts, and to preserve the nomenclature and correct pronunciation of the Hawaiian language.”

 Today, the Daughters of Hawai‘i is a nonprofit corporation with a volunteer Board of Directors overseeing the management and operation of the two Palaces.
 Membership is open to any woman who is descended from a person who lived in Hawai‘i prior to 1880.
 In 1986, membership was expanded with the introduction of Calabash Cousins, to include any man or woman who is interested in furthering the purposes of the society.